tiefenthaler/pytorch-lightning-tabular-classification/README.md

 - Builde multiple machine learning pipelines to evaluate best classification performance.
 The following aspects are considered within those pipelines:
   - Benchmarking pipelines to compare performance of multiple different types of models:
     - A basic benchmarking pipeline using naive classifiers as a base line.
+    - A AutoML (automated machine learning) pipeline using PyCaret to compare a "large" variety of machine learning algorithms, considering:
+      - including and excluding custom data pre-processing
+      - pre-defined hyper-parameter set for each algorithm by PyCaret
+      - using random search for HPO (hyper-parameter optimization) with a pre-defined hyper-parameter search space for each algorithm by PyCaret
     - A AutoML (automated machine learning) pipeline using AutoGluon.Tablular, considering:
       - including and excluding custom data pre-processing
       - including auto pre-processing by AutoGluon.Tabular